 Gordon Smith and his L'OperaDou jury gave this the A- grade.

 David Shengold in the August 2012 Opera News (page 61) called this Onegin a "moving, important release."
 Shengold discusses in some detail the extensive updating and reorganization of the libretto by director Stephan Herheim.
-(Yes, this is the one where cosmonauts in "moonsuits" appear as characters!)
-I haven't seen this, so I'm at a loss for words---but I'm guessing Herheim is trying to relate the Onegin story to the history of the Russian people since the birth of Pushkin in 1799.
+(Yes, this is the one where cosmonauts in moonsuits appear as characters!)
+It seems Herheim is trying to relate the Onegin story to the history of the Russian people since the birth of Pushkin in 1799.
 Pushkin was a member of the Russian nobility.
 But he was an advanced thinker interested in the future of Russia.
 After his death, Russia lost about 80 years during the collapse of the Russian aristocracy and another 90 years to the Communists.
 Russia then awoke in the modern world in 1990 after almost 2 centuries of sleep.
-So if you are a Russian today, where do you start as you try to build a new culture for your country.
-Maybe you start with Pushkin and Eugene Onegin.
+So if you are a Russian today, where do you start as you try to build a new culture for your country?
+Maybe you start with Pushkin and subject title take on Eugene Onegin.